Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: RESULTS AND DISCUSSION

 We compare the energy spectra of inclusive $(p,p'x)$ and $(d,d'x)$ reactions calculated with SCDW using LFG and FG, and experimental data.
 Figure~\ref{fig:kF} shows the radial distributions of the Fermi momenta of $^{58}\mathrm{Ni}$ calculated with LFG (solid line) and FG (dashed line).

 In FG, no reaction is allowed in $R\gtrsim4.4$ fm because $k_F(R)$ is zero in the region.
-On the other hand, in LFG, reactions are allowed beyond the boundary because LFG incorporates the effect of diffuseness of the nucleus.
-Therefore, the difference of the SCDW calculations with LFG and FG can be tied to surface effects.
+On the other hand, in LFG, reactions are allowed beyond the boundary because LFG incorporates the diffuseness around the nuclear surface.
+Therefore, the difference between the SCDW calculation with LFG and that with FG can be tied to the influence of considering the nuclear surface.

 Figure~\ref{fig:DX} shows the energy spectra of the $(p,p'x)$ and $(d,d'x)$ reactions for several incident energies and targets.
+The horizontal axis is the energy transfer $\omega \equiv E_i-E_f$.
+The solid (dashed) lines are calculated results with LFG (FG).
 The experimental data are taken from Refs.~\cite{bertrand1973,wu1979}.
 In order to make the velocity of projectile same, the incident energies per nucleon in Fig.~\ref{fig:DX}(e) and (f) are the same as those in (b) and (c), respectively.
 Note that these results are calculated with SCDW which has no free adjustable parameter.

-For the $(p,p'x)$ reactions, the energy spectra calculated with SCDW using LFG reproduces the experimental data well except for the region with large energy transfer $\omega$ $(\equiv E_i-E_f)$ as shown in Fig~\ref{fig:DX}(a), (b), and (c).
+For the $(p,p'x)$ reactions, the energy spectra calculated with SCDW using LFG reproduces the experimental data well except for the region with large energy transfer $\omega$ as shown in Fig~\ref{fig:DX}(a), (b), and (c).
 For the $(d,d'x)$ reactions, the energy spectra calculated with LFG reasonably reproduce the experimental data in the region with $\omega\lesssim15$ MeV, as shown in Fig.~\ref{fig:DX}(d).
 In both reactions, the calculated energy spectrum undershoot the experimental data in the region with low emission energies.
 This is because the contributions of particle emission from the multi-step direct process and the compound process are dominant in that region~\cite{cowley2000,nakayama2022}.
 For this reason, in what follows, we will discuss the energy spectra in the region with $5\leq\omega\leq15$ MeV, where the one-step process is dominant and the elastic scattering events are not included.